devdammit/goodtasks/src/tasks/find_deadlock/README.md

     - Return `True` if `connections` describes a graph with a directed cycle, or `False` otherwise.

+## Notes
+To find a solution to this problem, the topic "Breadth - First Search Algorithm" will help you

 ## Self Solution and spec

 - [Source file](find_deadlock.ts)